Live Training | What's New in Lumu Defender

 FAQs

-Why did Lumu decide to acquire Multiverse?
+Why did Lumu decide to acquire Maltiverse?

-Lumu built a partnership with Multiverse three years ago and found their threat data consistently superior among ninety vendors.
+Lumu built a partnership with Maltiverse three years ago and found their threat data consistently superior among ninety vendors.
 Owning the asset allows Lumu to enhance its NDR product and scale operations in Europe and the Middle East.

 The platform utilizes a rule-based scoring algorithm to classify intelligence in real time.
 This system filters out non-malicious entities, such as Cloudflare CDN IPs, to ensure that the data delivered to security devices is reliable and actionable.